 15.5.5.1 General

 The objective of NR Coverage and Capacity Optimization (CCO) function is to detect and resolve or mitigate CCO issues, e.g. coverage and cell edge interference issues.
+The objective of AI/ML enabled CCO is to predict a future CCO issue and to prevent (or limit at an early stage) the rise of this future CCO issue.

 15.5.5.2 OAM requirements